LumoBridge/.github/profile/README.md

 The goal is to build smarter systems that help people and organizations organize information, understand patterns, reduce confusion, and take better next steps.

 ---
 ## Featured project

 ### ThriveMap

+**ThriveMap** is the first public product in the LumoBridge ecosystem.

-**ThriveMap** is a guided reflection app built for people who want more structure, clarity, and consistency in their personal growth practice.
+It is a guided reflection app built for people who want more structure, clarity, and consistency in their personal growth practice.

 It includes: